-Today, we raise a glass to the delicious, caramel-noted spirit that’s responsible for your incredible karaoke performances.
-Or goes great in the perfect Old Fashioned.
+Today, we raise a glass to the delicious, caramel-noted spirit responsible for your incredible karaoke performances.
+Or which goes great in the perfect Old Fashioned.

 To celebrate the taste of American history, we’ve hand-selected the most unique bourbons that should be on your radar next time you’re thirsty for a stiff drink.

 You may have heard the saying that all bourbons are whiskey, but not all whiskeys are bourbon.
-For a whiskey to be categorized as bourbon, it must be made in the U.S. Most recipes use about seventy percent corn, which gives it the nickname “corn whiskey.”
+To categorize whiskey as bourbon, you must make it in the U.S. Most recipes use about seventy percent corn, alluding to the nickname “corn whiskey.”

 Known to be the home of bourbon, Kentucky’s limestone spring water lends a distinctive flavor to the spirit.